colbycarter/Data_Science_Portfolio/README.md

+### Colby Carter

-# Data Science Portfolio
+### Data Science Portfolio

+colby.carter@berkeley.edu

+Master's in Data Science (in progress - expected Spring 2019)

 This repository contains a sample of Colby's data science project work from UC Berkeley MIDS graduate program.
-Key projects have been selected from the following course subjects:
+Key projects have been selected from the following completed course subjects:

 1. _Statistics_.
 Sample reports using statistical modeling in R, including classical OLS regression, multinomial logistic regression, and SARIMA modeling.